Head-to-head · Comparison

 Mayan Finance's key strengths include fastest cross-chain swaps available — most complete in under 60 seconds, single-transaction ux eliminates the multi-step bridge-then-swap workflow, competitive pricing through auction mechanism — relayers compete to give best rates.
 Sanctum stands out for solves lst liquidity fragmentation with unified infinity pool, enables any validator to create their own lst — democratizes liquid staking, inf token provides diversified staking exposure without picking individual lsts.
 On the flip side, Mayan Finance's weaknesses include depends on wormhole infrastructure — any wormhole downtime affects mayan, while Sanctum's main drawback is smart contract risk across the multi-lst pool infrastructure.

 While Mayan Finance (Bridges) and Sanctum (DeFi & Yield) serve different primary purposes, users often consider both when building their Solana toolkit.
-Neither has a clear community advantage, so your decision should be feature-driven.
+Sanctum has the community's vote, but your mileage may vary depending on your specific needs.
 We recommend trying both — Mayan Finance is free to start and Sanctum is free to start.
 Read user reviews on each tool's page for real-world feedback from the Solana community.